-In addition, we are offering identity theft protection services through IDX, the data breach and recovery services expert.
-IDX identity protection services include: xx months of credit and CyberScan monitoring, a \$1,000,000 insurance reimbursement policy, and fully managed id theft recovery services.
-Please note that credit monitoring services are not available for minor children because children typically do not have a credit file before 18 years of age.
+Although we think misuse of your information is unlikely, we are offering identity theft protection services through IDX, the data breach and recovery services expert.
+IDX identity protection services include: 12 months of CyberScan monitoring, a \$1,000,000 insurance reimbursement policy, and fully managed id theft recovery services.
 With this protection, IDX will help you resolve issues if your identity is compromised.
-We have no evidence to suggest that your information has been misused at this time, but we encourage you to take full advantage of these identity theft protection services.